 When your supplemental wages, including bonuses, for the year exceed $1 million, any bonuses over $1 million are subject to income tax withholding at the highest marginal tax rate.
 For example, if you receive a total of $1.1 million in supplemental wages, the last $100,000 is subject to withholding at the highest marginal tax rate.

-In 2017, the statutory flat rate for withholding for bonus payments was 25 percent.
-For example, if you received a $1,000 bonus and your employer used the flat-rate method to calculate your withholding, you had $250 taken out for federal income taxes.
+In 2018 and 2019, the statutory flat rate for withholding for bonus payments is 22 percent.
+For example, if you receive a $1,000 bonus and your employer uses the flat rate method to calculate your income tax withholding, you’ll have $220 taken out for federal income taxes.